-Perequisites: 210, 306, 4450:330.
+Prerequisites: 210, 306, 4450:330.
 An introduction to the hardware organization of the com-puter at the register, processor and systems level.
 An in-depth study of the architecture of a particular computer systems family.
 (May not be used to meet computer science master's degree requirements)

-MICROPROCESSOR PROGRAMMING AND INTERFACING 567

-Prerequisites: 306, 316.
-Detailed study of a particular microprocessor architecture and instruc-tion set.
+567 MICROPROCESSOR PROGRAMMING AND INTERFACING Prerequisites: 306, 316, Detailed study of a particular microprocessor architecture and instruction set.
 Standard device interface components.
-Real time programming concepts.
+Real time programming concepts

-570 AUTOMATA, COMPUTABILITY AND FORMAL LANGUAGES
+AUTOMATA, COMPUTABILITY AND FORMAL LANGUAGES 570 3 credits Perequisite: 418/518.

-Prerequisite: 418/518.
 Presentation of theory of formal languages and their relation to automa-ta.
-Topics include description of languages; regular context-free and context-sensitive gram-mar; finite, pushdown and linear-bounded automata; turning machines; closure properties; computational complexity. stark automata and devide/litty. computational complexity, stack automata and decidability.
+Topics include description of languages; regular context-free and context-sensitive gram-mar; finite, pushdown and linearbounded automata; turning machines; closure properties; computational complexity, stack automata and decidability.